jio-gl/vixify/README.md

  - Keygen(r) → (VK, SK).
 On a random input, the key generation algorithm produces a verification key VK and a secret key SK pair.
  - Evaluate(SK, X) → (Y, ⍴).
 The evaluation algorithm takes as input the secret key SK, a message X and produces a pseudorandom output string Y and a proof ⍴.
  - Verify(VK, X, Y, ⍴) → 0/1.
 The verification algorithm takes as input the verification key VK, the message X, the output Y and the proof ⍴.
 It outputs 1 if and only if it verifies that Y is the output produced by the evaluation algorithm on inputs SK and X.

-### Tech

-Vixify Blockchain has the following features:

-* Proof-of-Stake - only stakeholders can participate in consensus and recieve rewards.
-* Single-thread Mining - Using a VDF allow the blockchain with blocks mined on a single-thread by each stakeholder.
-* Secure - Usgin a verifiable random function (VRF) allows next-block miner to be unpredictable, discouragin attacks on stakeholders nodes.
-* Ethereum-compatible - Smart Contract build in Solidity have a huge community and support.
-* Scaling - using reasonable bigger blocks and on-demand retrieval of accounts/contracts state will help scale any blockchain implementation.

 ### Installation